-The first AKES,P school was established around 1905 in Gwadar, Balochistan.
-Over a century later, AKES,P now operates 160 schools and 4 hostels in the regions of Gilgit-Baltistan, Chitral, Punjab and Sindh – operating largely in rural areas.
-These represent very diverse schools, ranging from rural schools with less than a 100 students to large urban schools.
-With more than 40,000 students and about 1,800 teachers and school heads, AKES,P is also supported by over 2,000 volunteers.
+The first Aga Khan School in Pakistan was established around 1905 in Gwadar, Balochistan.
+Over a century later, AKES Pakistan operates 160 schools and 4 hostels in the regions of Gilgit-Baltistan, Chitral, Punjab and Sindh.
+These represent very diverse schools, ranging from rural schools with less than 100 students to large urban schools.
+With more than 42,000 students and almost 2,000 teachers and school heads across Pakistan, AKES Pakistan is also supported by over 2,000 volunteers.

 [ Read ]